 What is the purpose of the NHS COVID Pass service?

-As part of the country’s progression to the Step 4 roadmap of the Government’s COVID-19 recovery plan from 19th July 2021, a new phase of continued caution means that within the UK, you may need to demonstrate your COVID Pass status to participate in some events and attend certain venues as measures continue to encourage and supporting businesses and large events to use the NHS COVID Pass in high risk settings to help to limit the risk of infection.
-The Government will continue to work with organisations that operate large, crowded settings where people are likely to be in close proximity to others outside their household to encourage the use of the NHS COVID Pass.
+A new phase of continued caution means that within the UK, you may need to demonstrate your COVID Pass status to participate in some events and attend certain venues as measures continue to encourage and support businesses and large events to use the NHS COVID Pass in high risk settings to help to limit the risk of infection.
+The Government will also continue to work with organisations that operate large, crowded settings where people are likely to be in close proximity to others outside their household to encourage the use of the NHS COVID Pass.

-These measures will assist in preserving public health within the UK, as well as to facilitate international travel in accordance with emerging UK and international policy and guidance at the point of travel.
-It will remain necessary to be vigilant for updates and changes to entry and travel requirements before going, such as the red, amber, green status of foreign countries and quarantine/isolation and entry requirements for vaccination and testing.
-A full vaccination course is increasingly becoming the entry requirement and you may be able to use your domestic COVID Pass within these countries.
+These measures are there to assist in preserving public health within the UK, as well as to facilitate international travel, in accordance with emerging UK and international policy and guidance at the point of travel.
+It remains necessary for individuals to be vigilant on updates and changes to entry and travel requirements prior to any international travel including the red status of foreign countries and quarantine/isolation and entry requirements for vaccination and testing.
+A full vaccination course is increasingly becoming the entry requirement and you may be able to use your COVID Pass domestically within a number of overseas countries.

 What is meant by NHS COVID Pass ‘Status’?